-- (c) The owner must provide the following information on the Rental Unit Registration Form that is filed with the Planning and Zoning Department annually on or before July 1st: - (1) The address of the building within which rental unit(s) exist; - (2) The name(s), address(es) and phone number(s) of the property owner(s); - (3) The name, address, and phone number of any managing agent; - (4) The name(s), address(es), and phone number(s) of any emergency contact(s) for this building; - (5) The number of rental units at the building address and the identifier for each unit (e.g. unit 1, 2, 3; unit A, B, C; unit 1a, 2a, 3a); and - (6) Any other information deemed appropriate to administer Chapter 6 Rental Housing Minimum Standards Ordinance; - (d) Registrations are in effect from July 1st through June 30th of the following year; - (e) The owner of any rental unit shall have a continuing obligation to notify the Zoning Administrator of any changes in the information required above during the effective registration period; - (f) Upon purchase or transfer of property containing rental units, the purchaser(s) shall file an updated Rental Unit Registration Form with the Zoning Administrator within 30 days of transfer of ownership to ensure all information is current and correct; - (g) Prior to occupancy of any newly constructed rental unit or conversion of use to a rental unit, the owner shall file the above referenced forms in subsection (d) above; - (h) All fees shall be paid prior to occupancy being granted, and shall be due for the current year; - (i) All motel and hotel manager units shall be registered and pay the appropriate annual fees; - (j) Extended stay rental units within hotels, motels or other buildings, as defined in the Town of St. Johnsbury Code of Ordinance that may be occupied during the program year shall be registered and pay the appropriate annual fees; - (k) It shall be a violation of the Town's Housing Codes for the owner of any non-exempted rental unit within the Town to fail to register the rental unit as required by this Ordinance.
+- (a) The owners of all rental units, including motel and hotel manager units, and extended stay rental units within hotels, motels, or other buildings, shall be required to have on file with the Zoning Administrator current information including the following: - (1) The address of the building within which rental unit(s) exist; - (2) the name(s), address(es) and phone number(s) of the property owner(s); - (3) The name, address, and phone number of any managing agent; - (4) The name(s), address(es), and phone number(s) of any emergency contact(s) for this building; - (5) The number of rental units at the building address and the identifier for each unit (e.g. unit 1, 2, 3; unit A, B, C; unit 1a, 2a, 3a); and - (6) Any other information deemed appropriate to administer Chapter 6y Rental Housing Minimum Standards Ordinance; - (b) The owner of any rental unit shall have a continuing obligation to notify the Zoning Administrator of any changes in the information required above; - (c) Upon purchase or transfer of property containing rental units, the purchaser(s) shall notify the Zoning Administrator within 30 days of transfer of ownership to ensure all information is current and correct; - (d) Prior occupancy of any newly constructed rental unit or conversion of use to a rental unit, the owner shall notify the Zoning Administrator of information changes.